rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Place of publication: <CITE>Londres [that is, Paris]</CITE>
 >Note on publication statement: <CITE>Actual place of publication from: Weller, E.O.
 Falsche Druckorte</CITE>

+<a name="4.201.96.2">4.201.96.2</a> *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
+Give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.4.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.3))

+<a name="4.201.96.3">4.201.96.3</a> *Optionally*, if considered necessary for identification, supply in square brackets the modern form of the name of the place.
+Use the form of the name in the language preferred by the agency creating the data.

 ## 4.201.97 No place of publication
 <a name="4.201.97.1">4.201.97.1</a> If no place of publication appears on the manifestation but is known, supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed [Publication statement](/DCRMR/ppdm/Publication-statement/) if one is present.
-Provide a justification for the supplied place in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.3)).
+Provide a justification for the supplied place in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.4](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.4)).

 >Example:
 >Place of publication: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>